xen-troops/moulin/docs/quickstart.rst

 format that can be easily read by humans and machines.
 If you are not familiar with it, you can take a look at the `official specification
 <https://yaml.org/spec/1.2/spec.html#Preview>`_ or read any of
-multiple guides that are available in the Internet.
+the multiple guides that are available on the Internet.

-For the most of this documentation we assume that you can read and understand YAML files.
+For most of this documentation, we assume that you can read and understand YAML files.

 Simple Android build
 --------------------

-There is example of minimal AOSP build:
+There is an example of a minimal AOSP build:

 .. code-block:: yaml